drmixer/linkdripai/docs/contact-improvement.md

 2. Then process regular opportunities until we reach target coverage

 The script will show progress and statistics throughout the extraction process.

+### Dry Run Mode

+The `--dry-run` flag allows you to test the contact extraction process without making any actual changes to the database.
+This is useful for:

+- Testing the extraction logic
+- Verifying connection to external websites
+- Estimating how many opportunities would be updated
+- Checking for any potential errors or issues

 ## Technical Implementation